Guide to the best restaurants in the Cotswolds

 Foraged and organic ingredients influence the menu at The Royal Oak, alongside local game.

-Dishes are understated, showing off the flavour of each component to its full advantage.
+I love that the dishes are understated, showing off the flavour of each component to its full advantage.
 Craft beers are available here, as well as a range of carefully selected wines.

 11. The King’s Head, Bledington

-The Green, Bledington, OX7 6XQ
+Address: The Green, Bledington, OX7 6XQ

 Best for: Great pub grub